dan-leo/masters/thesis/v5/masters5.md

 Satellites, on the other hand are in stable LEO or geostationary orbits and a constellation of satellites can keep in constant synchronization using atom clocks .
 One retains accuracy, even over long distances due to the ultra high precision of the clocks.
 This is useful for the outdoors.

+Besides having the ability to measure RSSI which seems quite standard in wireless networks, NB-IoT is also lucky to have the benefits re-using the Timing-Advance (TDoA) hardware when upgrading cellphone towers with the capability.
+This means that one can reasonably approximate the position of an endpoint to within a 1000m.

 ## The indoor-outdoor realm

 This is considered to be a third realm which is hard to get a wireless technology / localization to work well in both.

+## RSSI triangulation

+RSSI triangulation is too hard.

+## AoA

 ## Questions?